kapenike/ddImages/README.md

 > this code is pre-alpha and not fully commented or structured

 ## To-DO
-- [ ] Entire structural rewrite along with comments
-	- [ ] Global navigation state including sub menus
-	- [ ] Notification system
 - [ ] Create UI builder with use of data from assets and `data structure` along with data from `data.sets`
-	- [ ] Create checkbox form element
+	- [x] Create checkbox form element
 	- [x] Allow drag and drop sorting of UI elements
-		- Create hook to reset UI listeners on navigation change
+		- [x] Create hook to reset UI listeners on navigation change
 	- Create contextmenu override for:
 		- Editing, removing and creatings sections
 		- Editing, removing and creating field entries (allow data set entry)